Water that is contaminated with fecal coliform, or E.coli bacteria, can cause health problems if ingested.

 To avoid overstressing your water source, run the water at less than full flow or turn off the tap periodically and allow the source to recover for several hours.
 Continue flushing until the chlorine smell is gone.

-Re-sample the water for bacteria two to three days after the chlorine smell has disappeared.
+Re-test the water for bacteria two to three days after the chlorine smell has disappeared.
 Continue to either boil water or get drinking water from a safe source until test results indicate the absence of bacteria.

 Volume (gallons) = 7.5 x L x W x H